ManuCapstone1/OpticalModule/CAD/STL Files/readme.md

 |  Infill Pattern | Cubic |
 | Shell Thickness | 1.2 mm |
 |  Supports | > 45 degrees.
 For nicer surface finish, place supports at the bottom of parts. |

-*** EnclosureBase should be printed with the supports filling in the interior of the shell.